Saved events

 Travels Over Feeling: The Music of Arthur Russell: Played by Speakers Corner Quartet and friends

 Celebrating the life and work of the musical visionary and cellist Arthur Russell, Speakers Corner Quartet joins forces with cellist and ambient pop artist Lucinda Chua, and a host of musicians working across genres and styles for an evening that marks the publication of Richard King’s expansive new book: Travels Over Feeling: Arthur Russell, A Life (Faber & Faber, 25 April 2024).
-The evening will also feature performances by Cate Le Bon, Christine and The Queens, Loraine James, Nabihah Iqbal, Oren Marshall, Oscar Jerome, Sarah Tandy, Sheila Maurice-Grey, Tawiah and Trustfall.
+The evening will also feature performances by Cate Le Bon, Christine and The Queens, Coby Sey, Loraine James, Nabihah Iqbal, Oren Marshall, Oscar Jerome, Sarah Tandy, Sheila Maurice-Grey, Tawiah and Trustfall.

 Across a 20-year career, Arthur Russell created a pioneering body of work that defied classification and which continues to influence music to this day.
 An artist resistant to the idea of genre, his talent allowed him to excel in any number of styles and musical dialogues.
 For this very special one-off performance, Russell’s music will be performed by Speaker’s Corner Quartet – a close-knit, creatively fluid collective who started out as the house band at an open-mic night in Brixton in 2006 and who return now following a sold-out performance at the Barbican in 2021: Further Out Than The Edge.
 Speakers Corner Quartet is bassist Peter Bennie, drummer Kwake Bass, flautist Biscuit, and violinist Raven Bush.
 Lucinda Chua is a singer, songwriter, composer, producer and multi-instrumentalist based in South London.
 Primarily using her voice, a cello, and an array of effects units, Chua writes ambient pop songs that are intimate, atmospheric and enchanting.